Introduction

 for Arabic

-These json files should have a pretty simple structure like the following:
+These json files have a pretty simple structure like the following:

 en.json